marcusolsson/obsidian-plugin-docs/docs/guides/settings.md

 ## Provide default values

-When the user enables the plugin for the first time, none of the settings will have been configured yet.
-The example above provides default values for any missing settings.
+When the user enables the plugin for the first time, none of the settings have been configured yet.
+The preceding example provides default values for any missing settings.

-To understand how this work, let's look a little closer at this code:
+To understand how this work, let's look at the following code:

 ```ts
 Object.assign(DEFAULT_SETTINGS, await this.loadData())